taylorGeisler/TaylorGeisler.com/content/home/about.md

 # Biography

-Hi I'm Taylor - I'm a scrappy engineering Ph.D. who loves machine learning and data.
+Hi I'm Taylor - I'm a scrappy engineer and researcher who loves machine learning and data.
 I think like an entrepreneur and like to move fast and learn new things.